citizenlabsgr/elections-api/README.md

 **Version 1.2**

-- Added a glossary API to display descriptions for elections, districts, parties, and positions.
+- Added a glossary API to display descriptions for elections, district categories, parties, and positions.

+**Version 1.3**

+- Added `description_edit_url` to responses for elections, district categories, parties, and positions.